Hayes told brokers to call in favours, Libor trial hears

 For this particular Libor fixing, Hayes stood to make an extra $4 million if the rate went up 3 basis points, he told the broker on the call played to the jury.

-The former yen derivatives trader, who worked at UBS UBSG.VX and Citigroup (C.N), is accused of rigging the rates between 2006 and 2010 to increase his trading profits.
+The former yen derivatives trader, who worked at UBS and Citigroup, is accused of rigging the rates between 2006 and 2010 to increase his trading profits.

 He has pleaded not guilty to eight counts of conspiracy to defraud.
 His lawyers will set out a detailed defence later in the trial, scheduled to last into August.